walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-credentials2/README.md

 val portraitValueMapping: (String, String, String, JsonElement) -> CborElement? =
     { docType, namespace, elementIdentifier, value ->
-        mapPortraitCaptureDate(namespace, elementIdentifier, value)
+        when (val portrait = mapPortraitCaptureDate(namespace, elementIdentifier, value)) {
+            PortraitCaptureDateMapping.Omit -> null
+            is PortraitCaptureDateMapping.Mapped -> portrait.value
+            PortraitCaptureDateMapping.NotApplicable ->
-            ?: MdocIssuer.defaultSchemalessMappingFunction(docType, namespace, elementIdentifier, value)
+                MdocIssuer.defaultSchemalessMappingFunction(docType, namespace, elementIdentifier, value)
         }
+    }
 ```

+Explicit null returns `Omit` and must not reach the fallback mapper.
+Absent and null
+portrait fields are omitted; malformed non-null inputs are rejected.
+This preserves
-This preserves the default mapping for other fields.
+the default mapping for other fields.
 If your credential needs a custom
 or schema-aware mapper, use that as the fallback instead of `defaultSchemalessMappingFunction`.

-Shared issuer2 issuance normalizes only the standard
+Shared issuer2 issuance matches `portrait_capture_date` by namespace and element,
+independently of document type: `org.iso.18013.5.1` and `org.iso.23220.1`, plus the
+existing `org.iso.23220.photoid.1` legacy alias.
+Reusing these namespaces keeps their
+field encoding; unrelated custom namespaces retain their configured mapping.
+Normalization and null omission take precedence over configured conversions and custom
-mDL and Photo ID `portrait_capture_date` fields, including inputs with an existing
+mapping callbacks, including an existing `stringToFullDate` or conflicting conversion.
-`stringToFullDate` mapping.
 Stored profiles and pending issuance sessions remain
 readable and do not require a bulk database or profile rewrite.
 New profiles should
 use `stringToTDate` and timestamps, as the bundled examples do.
 Deploy the shared
 issuance library update with each issuer2 server; the compatibility behavior requires that
 code to be present.
 Other full-date fields, such as `birth_date`, are unchanged.
 This correction does not change the legacy mdoc library or legacy issuer services.

+The shared `tdate` formatter requires a four-digit year (`0000`–`9999`) after UTC
+normalization, following RFC 3339.
+This also applies to MSO validity timestamps and
+schema `DATETIME` values; full-date/tag-1004 encoding is unchanged.

 Already signed credentials are not rewritten.
 Their authoritative issuer-signed
 bytes remain the basis for verification and presentation; an issuer must reissue a